fieldtrip/website/development/project/testing_ft_vs_mne.md

 {% include image src="/assets/img/development/project/testing_ft_vs_mne/mne_phantom_browse.png" width="600" %}

-To look at the data in topographical vie
+To look at the data in topographical view:

 Adjust...
 Full view layout...
 CTF-151

 Windows...
 Show full view

 I had to create a new event list in a text editor

     0   0.000        0   0
     600 1.000        0   1

 Saved as phantomas1.eve.